 By analysing existing freight urban flows and identifying synergies that can be exploited by logistics sharing and collaboration strategies, the work will bring forward practical options for communities and operators.

-These will arise through (1) comparative analysis based on actual market data, (2) simulation experimentation and (3) pilot execution in four different countries: Germany, UK, Italy and Greece.
+These will arise through (1) comparative analysis based on actual market data, (2) simulation experimentation and (3) pilot execution in three different countries: UK, Italy and Greece.

 U-TURN will demonstrate the societal and economic potential through benefit quantification and analyse the barriers to adoption.
 The deliverables will include a “smart” transport matching tool that will operate on a collaboration platform, a simulation tool and an economic assessment model to compare the base case with the forecast outcomes.